evanbergeron/thon/README.md

  (*get*) \ tup : (nat * nat) -> fst tup)
 ```

-(Disclaimer, the syntax here needs to be fixed a bit still, it was
-made before there were variable names and so now I need to thread a
-couple more names through...)

 Now each of these implementations can be packed away with the syntax

 ```